luishg/jtdd/README.txt

 ADPCM sounds with less treble than in MAME.
 Upon comparison with the arcade PCB, I think this is correct.

+* If the game doesn't start up after loading the ROM press F3 (reset) or select reset from the OSD menu
 * Please post any issues to the github page.
 Click on the issues tab.

 https://github.com/jotego/jtdd